tonifrankola/docs-monitor/troubleshooting/offline-and-unauthorized-computer-states.md

 ---
 Title: How to resolve the Offline and Unauthorized computer states
 Author: Andrea Budisa
-Description: This article explains how to resolve offline and unauthorized computer states.
+Description: This article explains how to resolve the offline and unauthorized computer states shown in SysKit Monitor.
 Date: 29/06/17
 ---
 ### How to resolve the Unauthorized state?